KonstantinosPetrakis/airwave-thess/README.md

 # AirWave Thess

-## Functional Requirements
+## Requirements

+- Indexes Page
-- Charts:
+- About Page

-  - Historical trends (line charts)

-    - Air Quality Index
-    - Water Quality Index

-  - Top N areas
-    - Air Quality Index and other attributes (via tab)
+- Maybe make the story mode monthly instead of yearly

-- LLM (chatbot):
+- LLM (chatbot) using ollama:

   - Learn what metrics mean
   - Learn about the data source
   - Query for specific data
   - Talk about trends
   - Other questions related to the data

+- Containerization with Docker

+- Demo Video